 Application and Notices

-If the customer requests GrainCorp to load grain on a vessel at a Port Terminal owned by GrainCorp, the customer must seek to book Elevation Capacity and indicate their Requested Elevation Period by submitting a CNA.
-The following procedures apply to requesting Elevation Capacity and an Elevation Period, accepting or declining a CNA, modifying a CNA and for managing the allocation of Terminal Elevation Capacity at GrainCorp’s Port Terminals.
+If the customer requests GrainCorp to load grain on a vessel at the Newcastle Port Terminal , the customer must seek to book Elevation Capacity and indicate their Requested Elevation Period by submitting a CNA.
+The following procedures apply to requesting Elevation Capacity and an Elevation Period, accepting or declining a CNA, modifying a CNA and for managing the allocation of Terminal Elevation Capacity at the Newcastle Port Terminal.

-All CNA applications, Acknowledgements of Acceptance (AOA), amendments to CNAs, 21 to 42 day ETA nominations, 10 day Vessel Nominations, and other related matters and modifications and other relevant notices, must be completed using the GrainCorp Workflow Online Platform.
+All CNA applications and other related matters and modifications and other relevant notices, must be completed using the GrainCorp Workflow Online Platform.
 Customers will receive a Workflow online login.
 The Workflow Online Platform is operated through a web browser.
-Any notices and applications pursuant to these Protocols and directed to GrainCorp that cannot be completed on the Workflow Online Platform are to be sent to the email addresses for the applicable Port Terminal(s) set out below.
+Any notices and applications pursuant to these Protocols and directed to GrainCorp that cannot be completed on the Workflow Online Platform are to be sent to the email address set out below.
 GrainCorp will make available on its website PDF document versions of all forms relevant to these Protocols.
 These forms should only be used if the Workflow Online Platform is not available.

-To avoid doubt, notices and applications other than those required to be completed on the GrainCorp Workflow platform are to be directed to the email addresses of any relevant Port Terminal.
+To avoid doubt, notices and applications relating to the Newcastle Port Terminal other than those required to be completed on the GrainCorp Workflow platform are to be directed to ‘carringtonshipping@graincorp.com.au’.

 Note – vessels requiring two port loading should forward relevant information to BOTH ports.

-As a provider of port terminal services, GrainCorp is subject to audit by the Australian Competition & Consumer Commission (ACCC).
-Therefore, GrainCorp must ensure that all actions relating to the provision of port terminal services are recorded and that an ‘audit trail’ is established.

-GrainCorp staff have been instructed not to act on, or confirm, any verbal instruction from customers unless those instructions are confirmed in writing or via the Workflow Online Platform system.